Understanding the Farline AI Interface

 Related Articles

-- Using the AI Chat to Build Projects - Master the Chat pane
+- Using the AI Project Builder — Master the Chat pane

-- Understanding Project Definition Structure - Learn the Editor pane
+- Using the Advanced Editor — Learn the Editor pane

-- Visualizing Projects with Charts - Get the most from Charts pane
+- Visualizing Projects — Get the most from the Charts pane